 Confirmation of substances tentatively identified is achieved via infrared spectroscopy (IR) or mass spectrometry (MS).
 Microscopy is also available for examining case material.
 A report is issued naming any controlled substances identified.
 Testimony in court is sometimes required to defend and describe the methods used by the forensic chemist or the conclusions that were reached.

-Latent print identification is one of the oldest forensic sciences and was first used over 140 years ago.
-Latent print examination applies the principles of fingerprint examination to the unknown fingerprint deposits which are recovered from a crime scene or developed on objects submitted to the laboratory for fingerprint processing.
+Latent print identification is one of the oldest forensic sciences and has been used in criminal investigation since the late 1800s.
+Latent print examination applies the science of fingerprints to unknown ridge detail deposits recovered from a crime scene or developed on objects submitted to the laboratory for fingerprint processing.

-Fingerprint deposits are usually not visible to the naked eye due to the nature of their composition and the various types of surfaces upon which they are placed.
-Examiners attain the ability to visualize these deposits using a vast array of procedures, such as the application of powders, chemicals, fumes and dyes.
-Special devices, including powerful ultraviolet lamps and lasers, may also be utilized, as is photography and digital image enhancement.
-Ongoing research and development have introduced new procedures, such as liquid and vacuum metal deposition, into the laboratory.
+Fingerprint deposits may or may not be visible to the naked eye due to the nature of their composition and the various types of surfaces upon which they are placed.
+Examiners visualize these deposits using a vast array of procedures, such as the application of powders, chemicals, fumes and dyes.
+Special devices, including ultraviolet lights and lasers, may also be utilized, as is well as photography and digital imaging.
+Ongoing research and development are continually introducing new procedures into the laboratory.

-Latent print examiners also acquire the specialized knowledge and skill necessary to individualize the one person who is responsible for a fingerprint deposit.
+Latent print examiners also undergo specialized training in order to attain the knowledge and skill necessary to individualize the one person who is the source of a fingerprint deposit.
 The visualized, unknown latent print is analyzed to determine if sufficient information is present for a comparison to the inked fingerprint of a known suspect.
-Latent prints may also be searched in the Automated Fingerprint Identification System (AFIS), which contains the fingerprints of millions of persons, when a suspect is unknown.
+Latent prints may also be searched in the Automated Fingerprint Identification System (AFIS), a repository of fingerprints of millions of persons, when a suspect is unknown.

 Microscopists are specialists who routinely deal with pieces of physical evidence involved in criminal investigations.
 They are specially trained to patiently examine and compare various types of microscopic material to determine if there is a possible association to the crime under investigation.
-Although examinations primarily involve hairs and fibers, the Microscopy section also examines wood, building materials, safe insulation, fabric impressions and a broad group of miscellaneous materials called particulate unknowns
+Although examinations primarily involve hairs and fibers, the Microscopy section also examines wood, building materials, safe insulation, fabric impressions, soil, and a broad group of miscellaneous materials called particulate unknowns.
+They can also perform physical match which associates broken items back to their source of origin using the unique features that are created when an item is broken.

 Toxicology is the study of poisons.
 Forensic toxicology encompasses a broad spectrum of activity ranging from the isolation and detection of intoxicating substances in biological materials to providing expert testimony and interpretation of findings for police agencies and the judicial system.